TalariaSoftware/talariasoftware.github.io/about.md

 years of experience
-in the neighborhood council system to help neighborhood leaders create agendas, minutes, and other forms in compliance with law and regulation and guides them through meetings in accordance with parliamentary procedures.
+in the neighborhood council system to help neighborhood leaders create agendas, minutes, and other documents in compliance with law and regulation
+It also provides guidance
+on parliamentary procedures.
+during meetings

 ### Neverbust